Guest contribution from BestVPN – updated as of May 2019

 You can use ads to capture email addresses.
 For example, check out this Facebook Lead Ad from The Skimm.

 Just recently, Ladder.io used the same tactic, implementing lead-based ads to collect emails for their list.
 Using Lead Ads, they decreased their average cost per email acquisition by 80%.

 To get started, create a new campaign on the Facebook Ads Manager and select “Lead generation” as your primary objective.

 Email is a key driver of sales for tons of businesses worldwide.
 It provides a massive ROI when compared to other marketing tactics.
-But none of that matters if you can’t get people on your email list.
-And nowadays, people get hundreds of emails each day just at work, let alone promotional content from companies.
+Still, none of that matters if you can’t get people on your email list.
+These days, people get hundreds of emails each day just at work—not to mention all the promotional content they receive from companies.

 It’s becoming harder and harder to convince someone to give you their email.
 Instead of using age-old tactics like a CTA sidebar, try re-inventing the wheel by using some of the tactics outlined here.